darosio/ClopHfit/docs/tutorials/usage.rst

 Notes
 ~~~~~

-You could implement global fitting using scipy.leastq but will sometime fail in bootstraping.
+You could implement global fitting using scipy.leastq but will sometime fail in bootstrapping.
 lmfit resulted much more robust

 .. code:: python